Category Archives: Organic chemistry

 5. ^ Moran L.A., Horton H.R., Scrimgeour K.G., Perry M.D.
 Principles of Biochemistry.
 5th Edition.
 Pearson, 2012

-In 1906, the Russian-American chemist Martin André Rosanoff, working at that time at New York University, chose glyceraldehyde, a monosaccharide, as the standards for denoting the stereochemistry of molecules with at least one chirality center, such as carbohydrates.
-This nomenclature system was called the Fischer-Rosanoff convention, or Rosanoff convention, or D-L system.[7]
+In 1906, Russian-American chemist Martin André Rosanoff, then working at New York University, selected glyceraldehyde, a simple monosaccharide, as the standard for denoting the stereochemistry of molecules with at least one chiral center, such as carbohydrates.
+This nomenclature system became known as the Fischer-Rosanoff convention (or simply the D-L system).[1]

 Contents